2017_Tageslichtlizens Beierheimer/Laussegger

 voice: Marie Trappl

-The starting point of the installation Tageslichtlizens (Daylight-license) is the diary-like dystopian novel Kallocain by Karin Boye (written in 1940).
-The installation is based on a text that is made from selected sentences and phrases of the book Kallocain by a new compilation into a new context.
-The newly formed constellation creates a dialogue of sentences that move audibly through space.
-An installation of windows leading through the space as an image carrier and projection base visually closes the duality of image and text and tries to find a common expression.
-Through the use of already written sentences from the book and their re-compositions, a new story emerges which is accompanied by the imagination of the viewer, whereby the words of Karin Boye pretend the approach.
+The starting point of the installation Tageslichtlizenz (Daylight-license) is the dystopian novel “Kallocain” by Karin Boye (written in 1940).
+The installation is based on a text compiled from sentences and phrases in the novel.
+The newly formed text-constellation creates a dialogue of sentences that move audibly through the space.
+An installation of windows with projections lead the viewer through the space, as they visually close the duality between image and text thereby forging the two into a united expression.
+By restructuring sentences from the novel, a new story can emerge which is fuelled by the imagination of the viewer

 with support of